Ever wondered what the real difference is between an Americano and regular coffee?

 • An Americano is more powerful because it uses richer espresso coffee but is also quite balanced because of the added hot water.

-If you love to drink strong coffee, especially in the morning, then an Americano is the perfect pick for you.
+If you love to drink strong coffee, especially in the morning, an Americano is the perfect choice.

-I love to drink espresso coffee in the morning, but sometimes I want to sip on the coffee rather than drinking two gulps.
+I love to drink espresso coffee in the morning, but sometimes, I want to sip on the coffee rather than drink it in two gulps.

 This is where the Americano is perfect.
-By adding the hot water to the espresso shots, you get a more balanced and bigger drink that you can sip on for quite a bit.
+Adding the hot water to the espresso shots gives you a more balanced and bigger drink that you can sip on for quite a bit.

 Now that you know all the differences between these two amazing coffees, you know which you like better, so you can order it the next time you’re out and about.